 West London is primarily residential, so it’s well served by London’s transport network.
 You’re never more than a ten minute walk away from a tube station or a bus stop, with connections across central London and the city suburbs.

 Most of the major bus routes run a restricted service at night, which is a useful way of getting home once the tube network has closed.

 Taxis can easily be found on the main streets, or there is a huge taxi rank at Paddington Station.

+Whilst you're staying in the area, make sure to visit some of the famous West London attractions.
 South Kensington is home to three of London’s biggest and best museums – the Natural History Museum, the Victoria and Albert Museum and the National Science Museum are all within a few minutes’ walk of each other.

 All three are free of charge to visit, although a donation is politely requested.

 West London is a popular location for businesses, particularly in the transport, media and consumer goods sectors.

 You’ll find the headquarters of the BBC in White City, British Airways, Canon, Crossrail, pharmaceutical giant GSK, HSBC, Xerox and Coca-Cola all based in the area, along with a huge number of smaller businesses, particularly in design, IT and retail.
 If you're in the area on business, our West London apartments are designed to make your stay as comfortable as possible.
 Find out more about our corporate serviced apartments.